LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	test(Test) :- Goal.

 This is the most simple dialect, allowing the specification of tests that are expected to succeed.
-However, tests that are expected to throw an error cannot be specified.
 A more versatile dialect is:

 	succeeds(Test) :- Goal.
 	deterministic(Test) :- Goal.